sebas77/Svelto.ECS.Examples.Vanilla/README.md

 If you don't know Svelto, check my other repository, especially Svelto.ECS and Svelto.Tasks

-**Note: The Folder Svelto.ECS and Svelto.Common are submodules.
+**Note: The Folder Svelto.ECS and Svelto.Common are submodules pointing to the relavite repositories.
 If you find the empty, you need to update them through the submodule command**